ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab07.md

 Then the word "that." (with a period) would be treated separately from the word "that" (with no period).

 *Hint: You will find the python string function `split` to be useful in breaking the string `s` into a list of words.
 You can find documentation for the [`split` function here](https://docs.python.org/3/library/stdtypes.html#string-methods)*

+Make sure you test your function on a few simple strings to make sure it's giving you the dictionary you expect!
+You can use the example above as one test case, but also come up with a few more.

 ## Step 3: The Human-like task: Generating Text
 Write a python function `generate(model, firstWord, numWords)`.
 This method takes the following parameters: